-In monitor mode, the MCU can execute host-computer code in RAM while all MCU pins except PTA0 retain normal operating mode functions.
+Simple monitor commands can access any memory address.
+In monitor mode, the MCU can execute code downloaded into RAM by a host computer while most MCU pins retain normal operating mode functions.
 All communication between the host computer and the MCU is through the PTA0 pin.
 A level-shifting and multiplexing interface is required between PTA0 and the host computer.
 PTA0 is used in a wired-OR configuration and requires a pullup resistor.

-19.4.1 Entering Monitor Mode
+19.3.1.1 Monitor Mode Entry